-- a.
-Each sub-grantee is required to submit Quarterly Status Reports as indicated in the signed sub-grant contract agreement.
+- Each grantee is required to submit Quarterly Status Reports as indicated in the signed grant contract agreement.
 Reporting forms will be submitted through Blackbaud. - b.
 The Quarterly Status Report should include extensive training data, explanation of expenditures for each quarter, and any CERT/Citizen Corps activities that took place during the quarter. - c.
 Failure to submit Quarterly Status Reports by the deadline may result in payment being held for reimbursement.